-- 3.2.3.1 The fire detection and fire alarm system emergency power may be supplied by an accumulator battery or from the emergency switchboard.
-Where the system is supplied from an accumulator battery, the arrangements are to comply with the following requirements: - The accumulator battery shall have the capacity to operate the fire detection system under normal and alarm conditions during the period required by Section 3, C. for the emergency source of power supply. - The rating of the charge unit, on restoration of the input power, shall be sufficient to recharge the batteries while maintaining the output supply to the fire detection system. - The accumulator batteries shall be within the fire detection and fire alarm panel or situated in another location suitable to provide a supply in the event of an emergency.
+On ships constructed on or after 1 July 2014, where the system is supplied from an accumulator battery, the arrangements are to comply with the following requirements:

+The accumulator battery shall have the capacity to operate the fire detection system under normal and alarm conditions during the period required by Section 3, C. for the emergency source of power supply.

+- The rating of the charge unit, on restoration of the input power, shall be sufficient to recharge the batteries while maintaining the output supply to the fire detection system. - The accumulator batteries shall be within the fire detection and fire alarm panel or situated in another location suitable to provide a supply in the event of an emergency.